jaxondk/text2sql/README.md

 Text2SQL is an application that converts natural language queries into SQL, executes them against a database, and returns the results.

+## TODO
+- [ ] Improve Tracing
+   - [ ] Expand the screen to take over and fill most of the screen
+   - [ ] Tables tab should show the relevant tables, not all the tables
+   - [ ] When reasoning is one line, it's really annoying.
+Maybe make a max width or something?
+   - [ ] I'd really prefer a setup where it's more of an actual trace, where it shows the steps to get to the result in the order they happen.
+- [ ] Fix the settings page
+   - [ ] Desired settings options
+      - [ ] SQL DB settings
+         - [ ] List of available databases, which db you're using and a way to add a database.
+      - [ ] Vector DB Settings
+         - [ ] List of available databases, which db you're using and a way to add a database.
+      - [ ] Model Settings
+         - [ ] Available models and which model you're using.
+            - [ ] Later: add an endpoint.
+Perhaps good way to learn LiteLLM
+         - [ ] max number of times the LLM retries
+   - [ ] Persistent storage for settings
+- [ ] Loading screen when first connect to get embedding model and other stuff loaded

 ## Features

 - Natural language to SQL conversion using configurable LLM providers